Are travel agents back?

 Some Travel Tips to Help Save Money

 In her years as a travel agent, Vong has discovered a few things that help her save money on her own travel.
 Here are a few of her favorites:

 1. Fly at the Right Time

 If you can, avoid flying out on a Thursday or Friday, or flying back on a Sunday, when Vong says flights tend to be the most expensive.
-“It’s hard to say exactly how much a traveler could save, as it depends on the specific flight and how much space is available on it, but you could find yourself saving up to $50 or more for longer flights,” says Vong.
-We’ll cover this and more ways to nab the absolute cheapest airfare in our upcoming story on when to buy plane tickets for just about everything–so keep your eyes out!
+"It's hard to say exactly how much a traveler could save, as it depends on the specific flight and how much space is available on it, but you could find yourself saving up to $50 or more for longer flights," says Vong.

 2. Factor in Your Transfer